-“I can’t wait to get out of here,” Tom declares, echoing my sentiment as we leave our contracts lecture, the last before Thanksgiving.
+“I can’t wait to get out of here,” Tom declares, echoing my sentiment as we leave our lecture, the last before Thanksgiving.

 “How often have you seen your family?” she asked, and I sheepishly confessed that I’d skipped going home twice, choosing, instead, to stay on campus and work for fear of falling behind.